01 of 10

 Finding and Choosing a Miniature Garden Globe or Gazing Ball

-Gazing globes or gazing balls made of mirrored glass were popular in Victorian gardens.
+Gazing globes or gazing balls made of mirrored glass was popular in Victorian gardens.
 To make them in miniature, look for a glass or plastic Christmas ornament with a mirror or clear finish.
 If you plan to set the gazing ball outside, try to find a mirrored plastic ball or one where the color is set in the plastic, not painted on as a coating.

 In the photo shown here are some common ornaments that can be used for miniature gazing balls.
 They include a cluster of clear plastic ornaments from the dried flower section of a craft store, tiny silvered glass Christmas ornaments, and wired ball ornaments used for decorating gifts.
 Other items that can be used include beads, plastic 'bubble' ornaments, and clear or crazed glass marbles.
 Look for a ball which will be the equivalent of six inches to one foot in diameter in your chosen scale.
 In 1:12 scale this would be 1/2 to 1 inch in diameter.Continue to 3 of 10 below.